 Please be sure to look through our entire website and check back as we will be updating the content of the important work done by the County Auditors of Illinois.
 Thank you for visiting our website and we hope that you have gained a better understanding of the value of our services to our respective counties.

-Madison County Auditor
+Champaign County Auditor

 President – Illinois Association of County Auditors